 I got creative with what I already had in the fridge – I had a jar of pesto that needed some love, some frozen salmon in the freezer (Matt hates salmon – perfect time to use it), and some zucchini and squash from the farmers market.
 Perfect!
-Turner also brought over some tomatoes that we added to the mix.
+My friend, Turner, also brought over some tomatoes that we added to the mix.

 This recipe was SO easy and came out really delicious, too.
 Definitely one to try yourself (and one I’ll be making again soon – I think even Matt might like salmon this way)!

-The full recipe is below, but for those who like photos of the process, I lined a pan with some foil, drizzled a little olive oil on it, popped the salmon on top, then put a spoonful of pesto on top of each piece.
+The full recipe is below, but for those who like photos of the process, here you go!
+I lined a pan with some foil, drizzled a little olive oil on it, then layered sliced zucchini, squash, and tomatoes in there.
+Then, I popped the salmon on top, put a spoonful of pesto on top of each piece, and spread it around more evenly.
 Homemade pesto would be even more awesome than jarred – if you want to make your own, check out my Spinach Basil Pesto recipe!

 Pesto Baked Salmon with Veggies